srodriguez2742/Loan_Loss_Predictions/README.md

 ![FICO](images/fico_score.png)

-For FICO scores we can see that the distribution is skewed toward borrower's with lower fico score, specifically below 725.
+For FICO scores we can see that the distribution is skewed toward borrowers with lower fico score, specifically below 725.
 From the boxplot we can see that borrowers that fully paid off their loans had a higher average FICO score.
 This trend holds true overtime as well, and was exacerbated even further when looking at average scores from 2020 and after.